 - And they held onto that statement, discussing among themselves what is meant by ‘to rise from the dead’.

 - And they were questioning Him, saying: “Why do the scribes say that it’s necessary for Elijah to come first?”

 - And He was declaring to them: “Having come first, Elijah indeed restores all things.
-And yet how much has been written of the Son of Man, that He should suffer many things and be despised?
+And yet how is it *written of the Son of Man, that He should suffer many things and be despised?

 - “but I tell you that Elijah has come, and they did to him whatever they were wanting, just as it has been written of him.”

 - And having come to the rest of the disciples, they saw a large crowd around them and some scribes disputing with them.

 - And having seen Him, immediately all the crowd were stunned.
 And running to Him, they were welcoming Him.

 - And He asked them: “What are you disputing with them?”